 Joseph Little is an English professor at Niagara University, where he teaches writing and directs the first-year writing program.
 After spending the first decade of his career researching the history of physics, Joe decided to get “closer to the action”: He now works as a creative writer at the intersection of spirituality and memoir, and, with the help of an old friend from Toronto, guides students and local nature lovers on backpacking trips in the mountains of Guatemala.
 He and his partner, Samantha, first felt the magic of the Friendship Village during their summer 2013 visit.
 They plan to return in two years.

 VFVP-USA Board President Becky Luening first became involved with the Vietnam Friendship Village in 1993 and was instrumental in securing charitable non-profit 501(c)(3) status for the US Committee in early 1996 with her then-husband Jeff Huch.
 When Jeff passed away in March of that year, Becky deepened her involvement with the Friendship Village’s international committee, building on what he and others had begun.
 She has visited the Friendship on multiple occasions, most recently in the Fall of 2012.
 Becky is a community organizer, peace activist and artist.
 She has been an associate member of Veterans For Peace since 1997.
-A native Californian, she now resides in Portland, Oregon with her husband Brian Willson, a Vietnam veteran, and her dog Pedro.
+A native Californian, she now resides in Oregon with her husband S. Brian Willson, a Vietnam veteran, and their dog Pedro.

 Judith Moss lives in Anchorage, Alaska.
 She recently retired from the Anchorage School District where she was a Special Education Teacher Assistant in a specialized community transition program.
 Judy and her husband Bill Bartee, a Vietnam veteran, have lived in Alaska for over 25 years.
 At the early age of 23, after returning home from Vietnam, Bill suffered a stroke, presumably caused by exposure to Agent Orange.
 Judy and Bill have three children.
 Their youngest daughter has been in a nursing home since 2001 after suffering a traumatic brain injury in a car accident while teaching English in Japan.
 Judy’s hobbies include organic gardening, beekeeping, her apple orchard, and crocheting.
 Judy and Bill returned to Vietnam in March of 2006 to create new memories and make peace and reconciliation with the Vietnamese people.
 It was a life-changing experience for them both.